Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-In the 20th century, the World witnessed the evolution of salad dressing, which resulted in the creation of the Parmesan salad dressing.
-The best part about this Parmesan salad dressing is that it takes a few minutes to put together and tastes phenomenal.
-You will never have to buy store-bought salad dressing again.
+This salad dressing is quick and easy to make, making it perfect for any occasion, especially if you’re looking to enhance the bold flavors in your salad repertoire.
+In the 20th century, the world experienced the evolution of salad dressings, leading to the creation of Parmesan salad dressing.
+The best part about this Parmesan salad dressing is that it comes together in just a few minutes and tastes amazing.
+You’ll never want to buy store-bought salad dressing again!

 Parmesan cheese complements this salad dressing well.
-It’s hard and granular and comes from cow’s milk.
+It’s hard, granular, and comes from cow’s milk.
 It has a rich, salty, and nutty taste.
-However, there are other cheeses that would work in this salad dressing.
-You can use Pecorino Romano, as it possesses a similar granular texture, which basically means it can be grated with a micro plane cheese grater.
+However, other cheeses would work in this salad dressing.
+You can use Pecorino Romano, as it has a similar granular texture, which means it can be grated with a microplane cheese grater.
+A vegetarian option would be Nutritional yeast, which is also dairy-free.
+Nutritional yeast has a cheesy flavor.
+Grana Padano is milder and less salty than Parmesan; however, if you have it on hand and don’t have Parmesan, it will work well too.

 Parmesan cheese, Apple Cider Vinegar, Worcestershire Sauce, Black olive brine, Onion powder, Oregano, Salt, Pepper, Olive oil.